idekerlab/ddot_rest_server/docs/installation.rst

 Stable release
 --------------

-To install fake_cytoscapesearch, run this command in your terminal:
+To install ddot_rest_server, run this command in your terminal:

 .. code-block:: console

-    $ pip install fake_cytoscapesearch
+    $ pip install ddot_rest_server

-This is the preferred method to install fake_cytoscapesearch, as it will always install the most recent stable release.
+This is the preferred method to install ddot_rest_server, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.